-I love this time of year, and I love going to my local grocery store and seeing a major section of the green metal shelves lining the baking aisle completely empty, except for a snowy dusting of flour.
+I love this celebrations, especially the end of the year festivities which begin at Halloween and run through Thanksgiving, Christmas, and New Year festivities.
+I love going to my local grocery store and seeing a major section of the green metal shelves lining the baking aisle completely empty, except for a snowy dusting of flour.
 Clearly, people who don’t bake constantly turn to it and hooray for that!
 I hope this time of year pleases you, whether you decorate, bake, and watch favorite movies, or whether you travel, hibernate, or pass the time in simple ways.

 - 3 tablespoons all-purpose flour

 - 3 tablespoons ground cinnamon

 - 3/4 cup (1 1/2 sticks) butter, melted